15+ Best Things to Do in Isla Mujeres, Mexico’s Laid-Back Island Paradise

-Located just off the coast of bustling Cancun, Isla Mujeres just may be one of the most perfect beach getaways in Mexico–and the plethora of fun things to do in Isla Mujeres is definitely a big part of the reason why (but the sheer beauty of Isla Mujeres’ beaches also plays a role).
+Located just off the coast of bustling Cancun, Isla Mujeres just may be one of the most perfect beach getaways in Mexico!

-This stunning, small island is home to idyllic beaches, an adorable and colorful town center, accommodation for every style, and potential adventures galore.
+This stunning, small island is home to gorgeous beaches, an adorable and colorful town center, accommodation for every style, and potential adventures galore.

-Isla Mujeres, Mexico, one of those islands that just about everyone loves.
+In other words, Isla Mujeres, Mexico, is one of those islands that just about everyone who visits, loves.

 It’s laid-back and easy enough to navigate that even travelers tentatively stepping a foot out of Mexico’s all-inclusive scene for the first time will have a fantastic trip, and engaging enough that even long-time travelers will never be bored.